Drama & Theatre Studies A Level

 • Participate in practical and engaging acting skills workshops

-• Study five plays of contrasting styles
+• Study and analyse plays of contrasting styles

 • Prepare and perform large scale productions